slowlybutsteadylearning/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to display current directory contents in a long format Script which Display current directory contents, including hidden files (starting with .) script to Display current directory contents
+Script thatcreates a directory named my_first_directory in the /tmp/ directory